-How to send supporting documents
+How to send your documents

-If you receive a letter or questionnaire from us, we will tell you how to send us your supporting documents.
+If you receive a letter or questionnaire from us, we will tell you how to send us your documents.
 Make sure that the copies of your documents are clear, easy to read, and contain the information we asked for.

 You or your authorized representative can send us your documents:

-- electronically using the “Submit documents” service on My Account or Represent a Client.
+- electronically using the “Submit documents” service on My Account or Represent a Client

-- by mail to your tax centre.
+- by mail to the address provided

 If you have technical problems when you send your scanned documents, go to the e-Services Helpdesk for individuals.